-I am a Post-Doctoral Research Fellow in the Electromagnetic and Acoustic Materials Group in the School of Physics and Astronomy.
-My primary research interests lie in the related themes of Spintronics and Magnonics for which I principally use time-resolved scanning Kerr microscopy (TRSKM) ,, to explore and understand high-frequency oscillatory processes of nanoscale Magnetic Materials on picosecond timescales.
+Before becoming the SEO of EXTREMAG, I was a Post-Doctoral Research Fellow in the Electromagnetic and Acoustic Materials Group in the School of Physics and Astronomy.
+My primary research interests lie in the related themes of Spintronics and Magnonics for which I principally used time-resolved scanning Kerr microscopy (TRSKM) ,, to explore and understand high-frequency oscillatory processes of nanoscale Magnetic Materials on picosecond timescales.

-From 2008 to 2012 I worked as a Post-Doctoral Research Associate supported by the EPSRC grant Spin@RT and the EU FP7 grant MASTER.
+From January 2008 to May 2012 I worked as a Post-Doctoral Research Associate supported by the EPSRC grant Spin@RT and the EU FP7 grant MASTER.
 During that time I implemented the magneto-optical measurement of phase-resolved ferromagnetic resonance spectra from individual nanomagnets,, non-local spin transfer torque in an individual spin valve nano-pillar, and coupled domain wall dynamics in pairs of magnetic nano-wires.
-Immediately after my PhD I was instrumental in the development of time-resolved x-ray photo-emission electron microscopy (TR-XPEEM) and x-ray ferromagnetic resonance (XFMR) measurements, on the I06 Nanoscience beamline at the Diamond Light Source, Didcot, UK.
+Immediately after my PhD I worked on the development of time-resolved x-ray photo-emission electron microscopy (TR-XPEEM) and x-ray ferromagnetic resonance (XFMR) measurements, on the I06 Nanoscience beamline at the Diamond Light Source, Didcot, UK.
 These developments led to a new NSF-EPSRC grant with UC Berkeley for which XFMR is routinely used at Diamond and at the Advanced Light Source, Berkeley, USA.

 Education and Employment

-- 2013 - Research Fellow, University of Exeter
+- 2013 - 2018 Research Fellow, University of Exeter

 - 2008 - 2013 Associate Research Fellow, University of Exeter